What is the Foreign Language Language Fair?

-Students are divided into the following categories: Middle/Intermediate School (Second Year Traditional and Any Year Advanced), Junior High School (Second Year Traditional, Third Year Traditional, and Any Year Advanced), and High School (Second Year Traditional, Third Year Traditional, Fourth Year Traditional, and Any Year Advanced).
+Students are divided into the following categories: Middle/Intermediate School (Second Year Traditional and Any Year Non-Traditional), Junior High School (Second Year Traditional, Third Year Traditional, and Any Year Non-Traditional), and High School (Second Year Traditional, Third Year Traditional, Fourth Year Traditional, and Fifth Year Traditional / Any Year Non-Traditional).

-The “Advanced” category includes all fifth-year Spanish students, immersion students, native/heritage Spanish speakers, and students who have lived in a Spanish-speaking country for an extended period of time.
+The “Non-Traditional” (Advanced) category includes all fifth-year Spanish students, immersion students, native/heritage Spanish speakers, and students who have lived in a Spanish-speaking country for an extended period of time.

 1st year Spanish students cannot participate in the the Spanish Language Fair or Españolandia.

 I have students who are enrolled in Spanish 2, 3, or 4 at my school who might qualify as a Non-Traditional Language Level.
 What do I do?